 How a Toronto Manufacturer Cut Lead Response Time from 5 Days to 4 Hours

 They were not losing deals because of price.
 They were losing deals because a competitor called the prospect back first.
 By the time their sales rep followed up — three to five business days later — the decision was already made.
-This is the story of how we fixed that.
+This is the story of how we fixed that with Salesforce.

 The Problem: Leads Were Dying in Inboxes